 In today’s entertainment landscape, audiences expect new, innovative action.
 Directors and producers feel the pressure to deliver.
 Dramatic effect and dynamic scope are expected, no matter the size of the budget.

-T Minus Productions got its start designing and producing action scenes for some of Hollywood’s most creative directors and producers.
-We have been racking up experience in Film, Television, Commercial and Music Videos for the past 20 years.
+T-Minus Productions got its start designing and producing action scenes for some of Hollywood’s most creative directors and producers.
+We have been racking up experience in Film, Television, Commercial and Music Videos for the past 24 years.

 Our comprehensive action sequence knowledge can help you efficiently execute nearly any action you can dream up.
 We may even be able to help dream up some more.
 Our bids are accurate and we’re always looking for ways to make your project better.
 Let our industry leading expertise help you wow your audience! >>> Contact Our Stunt Experts to Help With Your Next Project

-Conveniently based in Los Angeles and Cleveland, T Minus Productions has ample experience filming on location while maximizing local tax incentives.
+Conveniently based in Los Angeles, T Minus Productions also has ample experience filming on location while maximizing local tax incentives.

-Featured Stunt Coordinator: TJ White from T-Minus Productions, LLC
+Featured Stunt Coordinator: TJ White from T-Minus Productions

 A second generation Stunt Coordinator and 2nd Unit Director, TJ White has 20+ years experience in Stunts.
 While growing up on sets such as Stripes and Knight Rider, and BJ and the Bear, TJ caught the bug for Action Directing.